laurent22/joplin/BUILD.md

 To run the iOS application, it might be easier to open the file `ios/Joplin.xcworkspace` on XCode and run the app from there.

+## Building the clipper

+	cd Clipper/popup
+	npm install
+	npm run watch # To watch for changes

+To test the extension please refer to the relevant pages for each browser: [Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#Trying_it_out) / [Chrome](https://developer.chrome.com/extensions/faq#faq-dev-01).
+Please note that the extension in dev mode will only connect to a dev instance of the desktop app (and vice-versa).

 ## Watching files

 To make changes to the application, you'll need to rebuild any TypeScript file you've changed, and rebuild the lib.
 The simplest way to do all this is to watch for changes from the root of the project.
 Simply run this command, and it should take care of the rest: